 - Support survivors of domestic violence to access the services and support they need.
 Offer paid leave for victims of domestic violence, relocation options, and information about local services.
 Avon and its parent company, Natura &Co, have partnered on #IsolatedNotAlone, a campaign that aims to raise awareness of the issue, provides resources, and calls on governments to take action.

 - Remember that the impacts of COVID-19 are not the same for all women and take an intersectional approach when designing policies and programs.
-This includes considerations for LGBTQ+ women, women of color, and women with disabilities.
+This includes considerations for LGBTIQ+ women, women of color, and women with disabilities.
 Companies looking to expand or strengthen their Diversity, Equity, and Inclusion programs should consider these recommended actions to take intersectionality into account.

 - Advocate for a gender-responsive recovery that reaches the most vulnerable.
 To work toward solutions that are more systemic and comprehensive, companies can work with peers and through trade organizations to ensure a gender lens is placed on recovery efforts, including investments in care infrastructure, preventing and responding to increased gender-based violence, and promoting greater equality for all women.
 This will be particularly important to reach the 190 million women in global supply chains who face additional risks, for example, related to lack of access to contraception and extreme financial insecurity.